Fullmeals.

 Step 12: Remove Excess Dough

 Carefully remove the excess dough around the cut circles.
-Gather the excess dough, knead it lightly, and re-roll to make more mathris.
+Gather the excess dough, it lightly, and re-roll to make more mathris.

 Step 13: Pierce Mathris